webpy/webpy.github.com/tutorial2.en.md

 You now have your web.py application running a real web server on your computer.
 Visit that URL and you should see "Hello, world!"
 (You can add an IP address/port after the "code.py" bit to control where web.py launches the server.
 You can also tell it to run a `fastcgi` or `scgi` server.)

+**Note:** You can specify the port number to use on the command line like this if you can't or don't want to use the default:

+    $ python code.py 1234

 ## Developing

 web.py also has a few tools to help us with debugging.
 Before the 'if __name__' on last line, add: